-A package holiday, under consumer protection law, is a pre-arranged holiday or trip that is sold at an inclusive price, which must last more than 24 hours or include an overnight stay.
+A package holiday, under consumer protection law, is a pre-arranged holiday or trip that is sold at an inclusive price, in one transaction, which must last more than 24 hours or include an overnight stay.
 It must also include at least two of the following:

 - A tourist service or activity – for instance, golf or hill-walking.

 Package holiday legislation allows you to cancel in the event of extraordinary circumstances occurring at your destination and you are entitled to a full refund.